 Bluehost is essential for anyone who is starting up a blog.
 Bluehost is where I host HeathPadgett.com and every site I’ve ever built before this one.
 They make it insanely easy to launch a new WordPress site and you can sign up for $3.45/month.

 Everyone who starts a blog has to host it someone and Bluehost has been incredible to work alongside.

 You can click here to grab an account with them for $3.45/month.

 Hurdlr is a free app that will track your expenses and miles while you’re on the road.
 This helps me remember filling up for gas and all the little tax breaks we’re eligible for while running our business.
 You can learn more in this post I wrote about Hurdlr.

 Fellow full-timer Michelle of Making Sense of Cents makes over 100K a month from her blog.
 In this course, she teaches you how to make money through affiliate marketing.

 We’ve actually been working Michelle’s course as well and It has significantly helped us increase our affiliate earnings here on the blog.
 It is a great investment for any blogger looking to make money on the road.

 A Day Designer, which is a brand of a super awesome planner made by my friend Whitney, is our key to staying productive on the road.
 It helps me to focus on my day’s top three tasks as well as organize all of my meetings, appointments, etc. I love this planner more than others because it helps me focus on specific projects so I don’t get caught up in little details like checking email or filling out invoices.
 The real work comes first.
-Check out the Day Designer on their website.

 For more on how we run our business on the road, check out The RV Entrepreneur podcast where we interview nomadic entrepreneurs on how they run a remote business and travel full-time.